End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: CMS Detector, Images, and Network Training

-In an effort to extract as much information as possible from the tracking subdetector, we include the low-level detector information from this system: the tracking hits traditionally used to reconstruct tracks in the detector.
+In an effort to extract as much information as possible from the tracking subdetector, we include additional low-level detector information in the form of tracking hits, traditionally used in track reconstruction.
 There are multiple steps in the conversion from charge clusters produced via charged particles passing through the tracker to fully reconstructed tracks.

-In this study, we consider the reconstructed hit (RecHit) information from the three layers of the BPIX, but not from the FPIX or the silicon strip detector, network inputs.
-RecHits are obtained by first clustering nearby pixels of a given sensor which pass an adjustable charge threshold.
+In this study, we consider the RecHit information from the three layers of the BPIX, but not from the FPIX or the silicon strip detector, as network inputs.
+BPIX RecHits are obtained by first clustering nearby pixels of a given sensor which pass an adjustable charge threshold.
 A straight line fits the pixel cluster to center of the beam, and it's angle with the sensor surface is used to compute a hit location which is corrected for the Lorentz drift the charges experience before being read off the sensor.
 Given the hit location on the sensor and location of the sensor in the detector, the location of the RecHit is obtained.
-For full track reconstruction, tracks are first seeded by fitting to the RecHits in the silicon strip detector.
-Those track seeds are then matched with RecHits in the pixel detector and used to produce the full tracks.
-The RecHits serve as a good intermediary between raw detector outputs and reconstructed track quantities, serving as a map between a module based coordinate system and the detector coordinates.
+An in depth explanation of the tracker RecHits and how they were calculated can be found in \cite{opendataml}.

-For this study, one additional step is performed on the RecHits prior to producing the image layers.
-The $\eta$ and $\phi$ position of the RecHit is re-calculated with respect to the primary vertex of the collision rather than the geometric center of the detector.
+For this study, the $\eta$ and $\phi$ position of the RecHit is re-calculated with respect to the primary vertex of the collision rather than the geometric center of the detector.
 This is done so that the $\eta$ and $\phi$ of the RecHits better match the $\eta$ and $\phi$ of their corresponding tracks when reaching the ECAL, which would otherwise deviate due to the pixel detectors closeness to the beamline.
-After these computations are performed, image layers are produced where each pixel intensity is set to one if the image pixel contains a RecHit and zero otherwise.
-We generate three different image layers, one for each of the three concentric layers of the BPIX.
-Figure \ref{fig:pixels} shows the three pixel layers separately, and together with the track $\pt$.
-The effect of the magnetic field, bending the trajectories of charged particles in the $\phi$ coordinate can be seen by comparing hits in the three pixel layers.
-Figure \ref{fig:granularity} shows an end-to-end image featuring all the image layers considered in this work for a single jet and the full detector.
-The only layers that cannot be seen are the track $d0$ and $dZ$ values because the perfectly overlap with the track $\pT$ layer.
-A full list of all image layers along with their description can be found in Table \ref{table:configurations}.
+From the RecHits three new image layers are produced, one for each layer of the BPIX, where each image pixel intensity is set to the number of RecHits per $\eta$--$\phi$ image resolution in the corresponding layer.